 Secret Agent (1936, Alfred Hitchcock) [hr]

-John Gielgud, sent to assassinate a spy, kills the wrong person.
+John Gielgud is sent to assassinate a spy with the help of Madeleine Carroll, but complications arise.
 Darker and less lively than The 39 Steps but a worthy follow-up, capturing like all of the late ’30s Hitchcock Gaumonts the pervasive sense of looming dread across Europe.
-Peter Lorre — as a girl-crazy Mexican killing machine! — is outstanding, and the film’s moral questions and lack of answers lend it an air of storytelling innovation, which would be carried over to the stark discomfort of Sabotage.
-The scenes in which Gielgud painfully questions his new profession encapsulate everything missing from the James Bond series.
+Peter Lorre is outstanding as a girl-crazy Mexican killing machine, and the film’s moral quandaries lend it an air of storytelling innovation, which would be carried over to the stark discomfort of Sabotage.
+Scenes in which Gielgud painfully questions his new profession encapsulate everything missing from the James Bond series.